A discrete wedge product on general polygonal meshes

 On smooth manifolds, the wedge product allows for building higher degree forms from lower degree ones.
 Similarly a cup product is a product of two cochains of arbitrary degree $p$ and $q$ that returns a cochain of degree $p+q$ located on $(p+q)$--dimensional cells.
 The cup product was introduced by J. W. Alexander, E. \v Cech, and H. Whitney~\citep{Whitney1957} in 1930's and it became a well--studied notion in algebraic topology, mainly in the simplicial setting \citep{Munkres1984, Fenn1983}.
 Later, the cup product was extended also to $n$--cubes~\citep{Massey1991}.
 In \citep{Arnold2012} various cup products on simplicial and cubical $n$--pseudomanifolds are presented. \citet{Arnold2012} also defines L${}^2$ cubical Whitney forms and a cubical cup product that fit together with the wedge product of cubical Whitney forms.

-In \citep{GonzalezDiaz2011a} cup products on cubical complexes have been applied to compute cohomology rings of 3D digital images (represented as cubical complexes $Q(I)$), thus simplify the combinatorial structure of $Q(I)$ and obtain a homeomorphic cellular complex $P(I)$ with fewer cells, which improves the computational efficiency. \citet{GonzalezDiaz2011a} think of the cup product as the way the $n$--dimensional holes obtained in homology are related to each other.
+In \citep{GonzalezDiaz2011a} cup products on cubical complexes have been applied to compute cohomology rings of 3D digital images (represented as cubical complexes $Q(I)$).
+This information then allows them to simplify the combinatorial structure of $Q(I)$ and obtain a homeomorphic cellular complex $P(I)$ with fewer cells, which improves the computational efficiency. \citet{GonzalezDiaz2011a} think of the cup product as the way the $n$--dimensional holes obtained in homology are related to each other.
 It is known that two objects with non isomorphic cohomology rings are not homotopic.